Package 'ravetools'

 Description

 The function is written from the scratch.
 The result has been compared against the 'Matlab' filter function with one-dimensional real inputs.
 Other situations such as matrix b or multi-dimensional x are not implemented.
+For double filters (forward-backward), see filtfilt.

 Usage